gallenc/solent2Public/week9/webfacadeexample2-spring/README.md

 ```
 The first lines in the file cause spring to scan all of the java files in the ```org.solent.com504.factoryandfacade.impl.rest``` package.

-The scanner looks for spring annotations such as @Component and @Resource(name="serviceFacade")
+The scanner looks for spring annotations such as @Component and @Resource(name="serviceFacade").

+When a @Component annotated class is identified, the @Resource(name="serviceFacade") causes Spring to antomatically 'inject' the serviceFacade bean.

+### Jersey
+The version of jersey has been updated to allow it to work along side Spring MVC.
+The pom.xml depencency jars for the later version of Jersey have been changed but the code is substantially the same.
 In the RestService.java @Component causes Spring to initialise and register an instance of the RestService.

 The @Resource(name="serviceFacade") causes Spring to antomatically 'inject' the serviceFacade bean.
 This means that the RestService class no longer needs to reference the WebObjectFactory.